joe-elliott/cert-exporter/docs/deploy.md

 ```
   -aws-account string
         AWS account to search for secrets in
-  -aws-key-string string
+  -aws-key-substring string
-        Name of the key to check in secrets (default ".pem")
+        Substring to search for in the key name.
+Matched keys are parsed as certs. (default ".pem")
   -aws-region string
         AWS region to search for secrets in
   -aws-secret value